5 Facts about the Aran sweater

 The islanders put great effort and pride into their designs.

 Many tourists, can’t wait to get their hands on these beautiful and truly remarkable piece of tradition from Ireland.
 They are fascinated by the unique stitching pattern designed to identify the person.
+Also, Irish wool jumpers are great quality and not surprisingly have become popular across the world.

 It was featured in fashion spreads in the US edition of Vogue during the 1950s.
 The publicity generated created a demand, that led to the sweater being exported from the west of Ireland to the